mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ..
 IMPORTANT::
    The MAJOR.MINOR version of petsc4py **MUST** match the MAJOR.MINOR version of petsc,
-   for example petsc 3.11.0 will only work with petsc4py 3.11.X.
+   for example PETSc 3.11.X will only work with petsc4py 3.11.Y.
    In practice, this means you must request a specific version of petsc4py.

-   The version(s) of petsc4py tested to work with MDO Lab tools is 3.11.0, built against petsc version 3.11.0.

-   petsc4py depends on petsc and its dependencies.
+   petsc4py depends on PETSc and its dependencies.

 ``petsc4py`` is the Python wrapper for PETSc.
 Strictly speaking, this
 is only required for the coupled solvers in pyAeroStruct.
 However, it